-Pre-requisit e Cour se Codes CO1 To draw Projection of Points, Lines and Planes CO2 To draw projections in Projection of solids CO3 To draw sectional views in Section of solids and draw the development of Course lateral surfaces of solids with sections Outcomes CO4 To apply the basic principles of projections in converting 3I Outcomes drawing.
+Pre-requisit e Cour se Codes CO1 To draw Projection of Points, Lines and Planes CO2 To draw projections in Projection of solids CO3 To draw sectional views in Section of solids and draw the development of Course lateral surfaces of solids with sections Outcomes CO4 To apply the basic principles of projections in converting 3D view to 2D Outcomes drawing.
 CO5 To visualize an object from the given two views CO6 To use Computer Aided Drafting tools for drawing various views including Isometric Views

-Module No. Unit No. Topics Ref.
-Hrs.
-1 1.1 Introduction to Engineering Graphics Principles of Engineering Graphics and their significance, usage 1,4 1 of Drawing instruments, Types of Lines, Dimensioning Systems as per IS conventions.
+Module No. Unit No. Topics 1 1.1 Introduction to Engineering Graphics Principles of Engineering Graphics and their significance, usage of Drawing instruments, Types of Lines, Dimensioning Systems as per IS conventions.
 Introduction to plain and diagonal scales.
-1.2 Engineering Curves Basic construction of Cycloid, Involutes and Helix (of cylinder) only.
-2 2 2.1 Projection of Points and Lines Lines inclined to both the Reference Planes (Excluding Traces of lines) and simple application based problems on Projection of lines.
-2.2 Projection of Planes Triangular, Square, Rectangular, Pentagonal, Hexagonal and Circular planes inclined to either HP or VP only.
+1,4 1 1.2 Engineering Curves Basic construction of Cycloid, Involutes and Helix (of cylinder) only.
+1,4 2 2 2.1 Projection of Points and Lines Lines inclined to both the Reference Planes (Excluding Traces of lines) and simple application based problems on Projection of lines.
+1,4 3 2.2 Projection of Planes Triangular, Square, Rectangular, Pentagonal, Hexagonal and Circular planes inclined to either HP or VP only.
 (Exclude composite planes).
 1,4 1 2.3 Projection of Solids (Prism, Pyramid, Cylinder, Cone only) Solid projection with the axis inclined to HP and VP.
 (Exclude Spheres, Composite, Hollow solids and frustum of solids).
 Use change of position or Auxiliary plane method 1,4 3